arthur-adjedj/LKSolver/README.md

 The text is currently in french, sorry about that.
 The command will also display the tactics used to reduce the first expression.
+The proposition being right, it was saved and can now be used again for further proofs using `ext modus_tollens`